Go your own way

 Journey to this ideal summer wind-down spot by ferry, cruising across glittering Port Phillip Bay from Melbourne’s Docklands.

 Portarlington’s gentle seaside vibe is ideal for doing as little as possible.
 Meander along the foreshore, spread your beach towel, and take a dip in the bay beach.
 Dine on freshly caught mussels and oysters – the town’s signature delicacy.
-Time your visit for the Portarlington Mussel Festival in January.
+Time your visit for the Portarlington Mussel Festival in January or, if you miss it, Portarlington Mussel tours run year-round.
 Graze on sunset meals and cool beverages at top eateries including the historic Portarlington Grand Hotel, or day trip to nearby Geelong and Queenscliff for further explorations.

 Image: Pier Street, Portarlington